n-culik/cp1404practicals/prac_01/README.md

 # Practical 01

-Test if it is the right account
+Now there is the right account.\
-Test if it is the right username now test again test agai
+This was all testing since I had an old setup.